 Performing in a timely fashion is obviously of critical importance, but punctual deliverables must also be of consistent quality and value.
 Sometimes a party to a contract is so focused on maintaining a high volume of transactions or output that it begins to neglect quality.
 Being able to deliver a consistently high quality good or service clearly requires diligent oversight and organization.
 This is one of several reasons that contract performance is reliant on the implementation of a coherent contract management strategy.
-It is important for companies to utilize a purpose-built contract management solution to facilitate contract management and thus contract performance.
+It is important for companies to utilize a purpose-built contract lifecycle management solution to facilitate contract management workflow and thus contract performance.

 Learn about the most important KPIs to measure contract management performance.